 The current ratio highlights the company's ability to meet its short-term obligations.

-The current ratio provides insight into how well the company can handle its debt obligations for the next 12 months.
+The current ratio shows how well a company can meet its debt obligations over the next 12 months.

-Warren Buffett prefers a current ratio above 1.5.
+👉 Warren Buffett prefers a current ratio higher than 1.5.

-Free cash flow refers to the available money that a company has to repay its creditors and pay dividends to its shareholders.
+Free cash flow is the money a company has available to repay creditors and pay dividends to shareholders.

-Buffett pays attention to the Free Cash Flows to evaluate the company's ability to generate consistent money for its shareholders.
-However, Buffett doesn't use Free Cash Flow in isolation, he combines FCF with market capitalization.
+Buffett pays attention to free cash flow to assess a company’s ability to consistently generate money for shareholders.
+However, he doesn’t use free cash flow alone; he evaluates it together with market capitalization.

 Table: Summarizing Buffett’s Key Indicators & Filters